DworkinLab/EvolveResequencePipeline/SoftwareToExamine.md

 [seqmonk](http://www.bioinformatics.babraham.ac.uk/projects/seqmonk/)

-## Identifying polymorphisms (that work well for pools.
+## Identifying polymorphisms (that work well for pools).
 [Evaluation of variant detection software for pooled next-generation sequence data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4518579/)

 [FreeBayes](https://github.com/ekg/freebayes).
 Seems to have a good option for pooled data.

 [varscan](http://dkoboldt.github.io/varscan/).
 Seems like it has an active community.

 [CRISP](https://github.com/vibansal/crisp/).Comprehensive Read Analysis for Identification of SNVs (and short indels) from Pooled sequencing data.
-While the original method is from 2010, it seems (based on github repo) to still be in active use.
+While the original method is from 2010, it seems (based on github repo) to still be in active use?
+Not clear.
+It sounds like compiling it with the new version of SAMtools may not work.

 [snape](https://www.ncbi.nlm.nih.gov/pubmed/22992255).
 Not such an active community?

+[SNPeff](http://snpeff.sourceforge.net/).
+Genetic variant annotation and effect prediction toolbox.

 ## Using two different mapping tools and comparing VCFs
 [Suitability of Different Mapping Algorithms for Genome-wide Polymorphism Scans with Pool-Seq Data](https://www.ncbi.nlm.nih.gov/pubmed/27613752)